This is a comparison between the Fuji’s X100(S/T) and the FUJINON XF 27mm f/2.8 “pancake” mounted on an X-E2

 The leaf shutter + built-in ND filter is a huge boon to flash photogs, and it even came in handy during my tests as it was snowy outside which meant crazy fast shutter speeds.
 The X-E1 shoots at up to 1/4000th of a second so I didn’t have to worry about the shutter speed (as much).
 With the X100S, I was constantly having to turn the ND filter on, shoot wide open through to f/4, and then turn it back off.
 This is the edgiest of edge cases, and I probably didn’t need to turn the ND filter off.
 I like to make sure things are as equal as possible for these test shots though.

 The X100S has an advantage in having a dedicated aperture ring.
 The aperture ring can also be frustrating.
 If you’re focusing manually and want to shoot through a couple apertures, it’s way too easy to move the focus ring accidentally.
-Again, this is an edge case, but some people are very quick the write the 27mm f/2.8 off due to it not having a dedicated aperture ring.
-In this case, I preferred using it and changing my aperture via the rear dial.
-The disadvantage here, of course, is moving back and forth between all the other XF lenses having a (configurable) dedicated aperture ring, and the 27mm f/2.8 the lone lens without.
+Again, this is an edge case, but some people are very quick the write the XF 27mm F/2.8 off due to it not having a dedicated aperture ring.
+The disadvantage of course, is moving back and forth between all the other XF lenses having a (configurable) dedicated aperture ring, and the XF 27mm F/2.8, the lone lens without.

 And finally, there’s that glorious optical viewfinder on the X100S.
 Many people swear by it and cite it as reason enough to buy the X100S over a combination like the one I’ll be testing.
 It saves battery live, you can see what’s about to enter your frame, etc. There are a bunch of reason to love it.
 I love the OVF, but in my experience, it has led to more images with horribly missed focus.
 Not a huge amount more, but more.
 The EVF shows you without any doubt what is in focus.
 I’ll say it again, I love the OVF, but when I’m using my X-E2 with the 23mm f/1.4 attached, I can’t say I miss it.

 Otherwise it’s pretty much even.
-Both lenses have equally fiddly lens caps by default, neither lens comes with a hood, and if you thought the 49mm filters for the X100(S) were small, check out the positively teeny weeny 39mm filters for the 27mm f/2.8.
+Both lenses have equally fiddly lens caps by default, neither lens comes with a hood, and if you thought the 49mm filters for the X100(S) were small, check out the positively teeny weeny 39mm filters for the XF 27mm F/2.8.

 Field of View

 The field of view of these lenses is quite different, despite their focal lengths being numerically close.
-They aren’t different enough to necessitate the kind of comparison I did in my 14mm f/2.8 vs. 18mm f/2 post, but you’ll see in all the test images that the 27mm f/2.8 does get you a fair bit closer.
-I wouldn’t recommend anyone needing both these focal lengths, but if you’re looking to pair either with the 56mm f/1.2, the 27mm f/2.8 is worth a look if you’re after something a little tighter.
+You’ll see in all the test images that the 27mm f/2.8 does get you a fair bit closer.

-Here’s our first comparison image.
-These are all RAF files, sharpened exactly the same, and otherwise unadjusted aside from minor normalizing of exposure (1/4000th of a second wasn’t quite fast enough on the 27mm f/2.8).
+These are all RAF files, sharpened exactly the same, and otherwise unadjusted aside from minor normalizing of exposure (1/4000th of a second wasn’t quite fast enough on the XF 27mm F/2.8).
 Focus was on the building just to the right of centre.
 Click to enlarge.

-The X100S is decent at f/2 in the centre of the frame, but it looks good until you compare it with either lens at f/2.8.
-Both lenses destroy the X100S wide open.
-The difference between the X100S at f/2 and ƒ/2.8 is remarkable, but so is how sharp the 27mm f/2.8 is wide open.
-Let’s have a closer look.
+The X100S is decent at f/2 in the centre of the frame, but only until you compare it to itself or the XF 27mm F/2.8 at f/2.8.
+The difference between the X100S at f/2 and f/2.8 is remarkable, but so is how sharp the XF 27mm F/2.8 is wide open.
+Let’s have a closer look with some crops.

 As mentioned, the building doesn’t look too bad from the X100S at f/2, but have a look at the antennae to the left of it.
 The sharpness gained by stopping down to f/2.8 across the frame astounding.
-Equally astounding is that the 27mm f/2.8 is holding nearly as much detail wide open at f/2.8.
-I’m really quite impressed with how sharp this FUJINON XF 27mm f/2.8 is.
+Equally astounding is that the XF 27mm F/2.8 is holding nearly as much detail wide open at f/2.8.
+I’m really quite impressed with how sharp this pancake lens is.

 The sharpest apertures for each lens are f/5.6 and f/8 with f/4 being a hair softer on each.
 Diffraction sets in just barely at f/11, and quite heavily by f/16; enough that I’d avoid it when sharpness is important.